Skip to main content

 Man talking with female counselor

 We need to develop better ways to prevent and treat mental illnesses.
 To achieve that goal, we need validated targets for interventions; new methods of intervention; improved methods to match interventions to individuals and populations, including minoritized and marginalized communities; and, strategies for scaling interventions for the greatest public health impact.
 A target may be a disease mechanism, a factor related to a disease mechanism, or a factor that confers significant risk.
 Appropriate targets will depend on the intervention modality and the conceptual framework underlying hypotheses about its mechanism of action.
 Interventions may encompass prevention and treatment, consider all therapeutic modalities (e.g., pharmacologic, psychosocial, behavioral, device-based, biologics), and include structural changes (e.g., policies).
 Many protective/promotive factors are at intrapersonal and interpersonal levels, such as presence of a trusted adult or cultural connectedness.
-The socio-ecological levels beyond the individual level play a large role in risk factors that underlie mental health disparities and also strength-based strategies to overcome disparities.
+The socio-ecological levels beyond the individual level are also potent risk factors that underlie mental health disparities.
 Research should strive to identify strategies for influencing modifiable factors for the development, testing, and implementation of prevention and treatment interventions, including approaches that are relevant and acceptable to communities impacted by health disparities.

 Robust clinical studies require testable hypotheses on how an intervention will engage a relevant target.
 Interventions should aim to modify targets, based on a hypothesis that such modification will result in improved symptoms, behavior, or functional outcomes.
-Evaluating the relationship between modification of targets and clinical outcomes allows us to fine-tune our understanding of mental illnesses and helps us to prioritize the most promising interventions.
+Evaluating the relationship between modification of targets and clinical outcomes allows us to fine-tune our understanding of risk for mental illnesses and helps us to prioritize the most promising interventions.
 This idea underlies NIMH’s experimental therapeutics approach by which interventions serve not only as potential therapies or preventive strategies, but also as probes to generate objective information about mechanisms of illness and/or resilience.
-Through the experimental therapeutics approach, information from a research study has scientific value, irrespective of the intervention’s success.
+Through the experimental therapeutics approach, information from a research study has scientific value relevant to the condition in question, irrespective of the intervention’s success.

 Precision in mental health care means that individuals and populations will receive preventive and treatment interventions that are optimally matched to their characteristics and needs, across disease stages, diagnostic categories, cultures, environments, and the lifespan.
 Optimizing interventions will not only require consideration of symptoms and functioning, but also a broader consideration of etiologies, intervention, preferences of patients and families, and the contexts of intervention delivery.